svcuriouscat/svcuriouscat.github.io/data/home.md

 Main goals of the project:

+- repair and restore the boat to bring her to her original glory (and better!)
-- reverse engineer and open-source the vessel
+- reverse-engineer and open-source the vessel
 - promote use of titanium
 - be self-sufficient and operate solely on electric power
 - try out cutting-edge marine tech